-These herds disperse throughout Nxai Pan National Park (part of the greater Makgadikgadi Pan system) and remain there for about three months – December to February – before making their return to the north.
+These herds disperse throughout Nxai Pan National Park (part of the greater Makgadikgadi Pan system) and remain there for about three months – December to February – before returning to the north.
 This return route to the Chobe River and north into Namibia is less direct and more circuitous, taking about three months (March to May), with some zebra travelling over 800km before being forced to return to more permanent water systems such as the Chobe River.

 Okavango-Makgadikgadi zebra migration

 Somewhat smaller than the Chobe-Nxai Pan migration, this 500 km return route sees the movement of around 15,000 zebras between Moremi / Okavango Delta and the Makgadikgadi Pans National Park.

 The herds take advantage of the Okavango Delta floodwaters during the dry season, which lasts until November / December.
-The migration in November / December is triggered by rains in Makgadikgadi area.
-The journey takes a few weeks and the herds remain in the Makgadikgadi area feeding on the nutritious grass for about three months – December/January to February/ March.
+The migration in November / December is triggered by rains in the Makgadikgadi area.
+The journey takes a few weeks, and the herds remain in the Makgadikgadi area, feeding on the nutritious grass for about three months – December/January to February/ March.
 Around March, the zebras begin to mass on the western edge of Makgadikgadi Pans National Park before setting off on their return route past Maun and into the south-eastern areas of the Okavango Delta, including Moremi Game Reserve.